l10nmonster/l10nmonster/README.md

 The configuration must export a default class that once instantiated provides the following properties:

 * `sourceLang`: the default source language
-* `targetLangs`: a array of languages to translate to
 * `minimumQuality`: this is the minimum required quality for a string to be considered translated (anything below  triggers a request to translate)
 * `source`: a source adapter to read input resources from
 * `resourceFilter`: a filter to process the specific resource format